tiacsys/bridle/boards/jsed/picoboy/doc/index.rst

 for learning programming, developing your own games or simply playing with it.
 All you need is a PC, the PicoBoy and a USB-C cable.
-As the PicoBoy based on the `RP2040 SoC`_ by Raspberry Pi Ltd. and is compatible with the :ref:`zephyr:rpi_pico` programming model and process, there are countless other tutorials, examples and libraries on the internet to make programming easier.
+As the PicoBoy based on the `RP2040 SoC`_ by Raspberry Pi Ltd. and is compatible with the
+|zephyr:board:rpi_pico| programming model and process, there are countless other
+tutorials, examples and libraries on the internet to make programming easier.

 Board Overview